fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

 and we can create different summary statistics of the individual-level treatment effects other than the average treatment effect over the entire population (see, for instance, Chapter 1 in @imbens2015causal).

+[^alternative_proof]: For an alternative proof, see the proof of Theorem 6.1 in @imbens2015causal.

 [^tdetails]: Note that the test statistic follows a t-distribution because we have to estimate the variance (that is, if we replace the true variance with its estimate when standardising a normal variable, the result follows a Student's t-distribution).
 So, this has nothing to do with the CLT.
 However, for the test statistic to follow a student distribution, the numerator has to follow a normal distribution.
 Often, though, the underlying data is not normal, so that its approximately normal only for large enough samples, due to the CLT.
 At the same time, the t-distribution also converges to normal as the sample size increases.
 Hence, one we have a sample size large enough to justify using the t-distribution, we might as well use a z-test.
 As pointed out in Chapter 9 in @rice2006mathematical, the test statistic above only follows a t-distribution if we use the pooled variance, but for large sample sizes, the distribution is still approximately t or normal.